 Live foods are another really good choice to go with.
 Now, some people have a problem with live food because it might contain parasites, bacteria, or other organisms which are detrimental to the health of your fish.

-However, if you buy the live food from a reputable store, this should not be a problem.
+However, if you buy the live food for angelfish from a reputable store, this should not be a problem.
 Angelfish like to hunt so they will definitely enjoy some live prey like brine shrimp, blood worms, and other such creatures.
 Live foods are very high in nutrition, which is of course a good thing.

 Flake foods are a generic option to go with.
 They are usually the most affordable, but this does not mean that they can’t be nutritious.
 You should look for flake food that is specifically designed for the type of fish you have.